EPOC Exercises Master List: Complete Guide to Breath-Hold Training Movements

 Questions about form or modifications?
 Drop them in the comments - I'm here to help you find the right exercises for your level and goals.

-Remember: The best EPOC exercise is the one you can perform safely and consistently AFTER Wim Hof breathing rounds.
+Remember: The best EPOC exercise is the one you can perform safely and consistently AFTER CryoForge Breathwork rounds.
 The breath-hold component is what creates the metabolic advantage - without it, you're just doing regular exercise.
 Start where you are, progress gradually, and let the hypoxic protocol amplify whatever movement you choose.